- 2 medium onions, chopped

 - 2 celery ribs, sliced

 - 2 garlic cloves, minced

-- 1/4 cup plus 6 tablespoons butter, divided
+- 1/4 cup plus 6 tablespoons butter or margarine, divided

 - 1 medium head cauliflower, chopped